Prem3707/LLM-monitoring-Observability/README.md

-# 📈 Project 3: Monitoring & Observability
+# 📈  Monitoring & Observability

 ## What Is It?
 A production observability layer that wraps any LLM/RAG system with full tracing, latency percentiles (p50/p95/p99), cost tracking, and a live dashboard.
 Includes a CI regression gate that blocks deployment if latency or quality degrades.